Lulu's Cafe & Poke

 Summary: Lulu’s Cafe & Poke is a pastel-hued cafe located on Crown Street, offering poke bowls that are bright and health conscious.

-Whether you’re searching for your morning dose of delicious caffeine, or a place to meet for an afternoon cocktail by the water, Newcastle have really upped their game on the drinking front, spoiling locals and passers-by alike.
+Whether you’re searching for your morning dose of delicious caffeine, or a place to meet for an afternoon cocktail by the water, Newcastle has really upped their game on the drinking front.
+Morning to nighttime, when it comes to things to do in Newcastle, there are plenty of places to pop in for a coffee or cheeky beverage.

 Newcastle Flower Markets Kiosk Cafe